 Inform your dry cleaner of any special care instructions you received at the time of your purchase.

-Ask your OFA cleaner about preserving your gown in an acid-neutral storage box.
+Ask your CFA cleaner about preserving your gown in an acid-neutral storage box.

 Basement dampness or attic heat could ruin your gown.
 Find a cool, dry location to store your dress.